kiran73code/Short-term-Crypto-Price-Predictor/README.md

 # Building Real World ML System
- Building ML model to predict the short term crypto based on the real time trade data.
+ Building an End-to-end ML pipeline and  model to predict the short-term crypto price based on the real-time trade data.